onprem-vip/ex_voix/README.md

     ...

   ```
+  `<.ui_resource_renderer />` element is adding the ability to execute [Liveview JS Command](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.JS.html), the JS Command will be sent from MCP Server, this is part of the MCP-UI payload, added by ExVoix project.
 - Start the phoenix server
   ```bash
   > mix phx.server
   ```

-## mcp-ui client support for rendering raw-html, external-url or remote-dom from mcp-ui server (optional):
+## MCP-UI client support for rendering raw-html, external-url or remote-dom from MCP-UI server (optional):
 - Install mcp-ui client with npm or bun in assets directory for rendering mcp-ui in browser
   ```bash
   > cd assets